Skip to main content

 Remove any sentences that feel generic.
 "AI is transforming industries" is filler.
 "AI reduced our content production time by 40% while improving keyword rankings by 28%" is valuable.
 Replace the former with the latter.

-Now use dedicated SEO tools.
+Use Surfer SEO or Clearscope to identify required word count, keyword density, and heading structure, then use Claude to generate optimized meta descriptions, suggest H2 variations, and identify internal linking opportunities that follow current Google best practices.
 Surfer SEO and Clearscope analyze your target keyword and show you exactly what word count, keyword density, heading structure, and content depth you need to rank.

 But here's where AI accelerates things: generate your meta description with Claude, ask it to suggest 5 variations of your H2 subheadings while keeping your target keyword in mind, and use AI to identify internal linking opportunities within your article.
 This optimization work supports the content strategy discussed in choosing the right AI tools for your workflow.